pawanjay176/ChannelManagement/README.md

  user follow the specified channel.
 If there is a collision after the new following, the phone numbers of the channels are changed subject to the constraints in the objective.

+utils is a utility module which contains functions for getting least used phone number, least impacted channel and detecting collisions.